 Dr Fiona Jamieson

-Dr Fiona Jamieson is Senior Teaching Fellow in Criminology and Director of the MSc Criminology and Criminal Justice degree programme at the School of Law.
+Dr Fiona Jamieson is Lecturer in Criminology.
 Her main research interests lie in sentencing and penal decision-making, punishment, judicial culture, the occupational culture of criminal justice organisations and qualitative research methods.
 Fiona’s doctoral research, supported by ESRC scholarship funding, drew on biographical narrative research methods to study judicial work and culture.

 Fiona has a PhD in Criminology and an MSc in Criminology and Criminal Justice from Edinburgh University.
 She also has an LLB (Honours) and Diploma in Legal Practice.
 Prior to joining the School of Law, Fiona gained extensive knowledge of criminal justice law, policy and practice through her former legal career as a prosecutor in Scotland.